 What is the attendance time commitment for a student enrolled in WAVA?

 Washington Virtual Academies compliance with all Alternative Learning Experience requirements available on the Office of the Superintendent of Instruction website for ALE Programs.

 What courses are offered through WAVA?

-Students in grades 1 - 5 may take language arts, math, science, history, art,
+Students in grades 1 - 5 may take language arts, math, science, history, art and physical education.

 Yes.
 As a public school, Full-time WAVA students take the SBA in grades 3-8, and WAVA teachers and staff proctor the SBA state wide.

 How many teachers are currently employed by WAVA?

 The WAVA Elementary (grades K-5) and WAVA Middle School (grades 6-8) each have approximately 45 teachers and 1500 students.